Pylons/pyramid/docs/narr/install.rst

 ------------------

 You will need `Python <http://python.org>`_ version 2.4 or better to run :mod:`repoze.bfg`.
-It has been tested under Python 2.4.5, Python 2.5.2 and Python 2.6.
+It has been tested under Python 2.4.6, Python 2.5.4 and Python 2.6.2, and Python 2.7a1.
 Development of :mod:`repoze.bfg` is currently done primarily under Python 2.4 and Python 2.5.  :mod:`repoze.bfg` does *not* run under any version of Python before 2.4, and does *not* run under Python 3.X.

 .. sidebar:: You Don't Need A Compiler